miksto/miksto.github.io/seismometer/index.md

 # DIY Seismometer Project

+## The vertical pendulum seismometer

+The actual web page where the seismic data can be viewed: http://seismometer.micke.stockman.se/vertical_pendulum

 This documentation consists of three parts

 - [The construction of the seismometer](#construction)
 - [The electronics](#electronics)
 - [The software](#software)

-After moving to Tokyo in Japan, a country with about 10 earthquakes per day, I could not help but to get interested in the topic.
+After moving to Tokyo in Japan, a country with up to 10 earthquakes per day, I could not help but to get interested in the topic.
 Keeping a close eye on the Japan Meteorological Agency's webpage (https://www.jma.go.jp/en/quake/), I made sure not to miss any earthquake.
-However, most earthquakes are too distant or too weak for humans to feel, so whenever it felt like there was an earthquake I would check that site to know if there actually was an earthquake or if it was just imagination.
-The only issue was that the site "only" updated ever few minutes.
-Therefors I decided to build my own seismometer to be able to view data in real time.
+However, most earthquakes are too distant or too weak for humans to feel, so whenever I felt like there was an earthquake I would check that site to know for sure.
+The only issue is that the site "only" updates ever few minutes.
+Therefore I decided to build my own seismometer to be able to capture and view data in real time.

 The seismometer turned out to work beyond my expectations, and I became really excited when I captured an earthquake outside the cost of Australia.
 Since then I have even been able to capture earthquakes on the other side of the earth.